ericwq/aprilsh/README.md

 rc-service apshd start      # start apshd server apsh user@host              # start apsh client on different host
 ```
-if you perfer to build aprilsh manually, please refer to [this document](doc/install-alpine.md)

 #### Fedora, CentOS, Redhat linux
 Note: This is a private yum/dnf repositories, it only provides `x86_64` packages.
 Refer to [rpms doc](https://codeberg.org/ericwq/rpms#build-rpm-packages) to understand how to build rpm packags and dnf repositories.
 ```sh